tradle/rn-nodeify/readme.md

 Some shims may require linking libraries, be sure to run `react-native link` after installing new shims if you run into problems.

+### Local hacks

+You can create your own local hacks by adding a file named `.rn-nodeify-hacks` on your cwd path.
+This file should `export` a javascript array with the same syntax as the `hackers` variable in the `pkg-hacks.js` file.
+You can use this functionality to extend the the `--hack` capabilities of this package.

 ### Example Apps / Workflows

 * the [react-native-crypto](https://github.com/mvayngrib/react-native-crypto) package has an example workflow for using crypto in a React Native app